garthk/textbox/README.md

 - [Shot-scraper] to capture images of web pages
 - [Readability] to reduce cutter in captured HTML

+### Data Model

+- SQLite file with the text and metadata
+- Textbox-provided directory into which to put other files
+  - Put the paths into the metadata column!
+    - Standard JSON path?

 ## Project Scaffold

 Specifically for Python: